phetsims/build-a-nucleus/doc/implementation-notes.md

 nucleon type of a nucleon particle.

-It's important to note that in the Chart Intro screen, an _incoming_ particle holds a position in the _ShellPositions_ before it reaches its destination to become a part of the ShellModelNucleus' particles.
+It's important to note that in the Chart Intro screen, an _incoming_ particle holds a position in the _ShellPositions_ before it reaches its destination to become a part of the ShellModelNucleus particles.

 #### ModelViewTransform's